-Traditional science maintains near-death experiences (ndes) are not extraordinary experiences.
+I can see!
+Near-death experiences in the congenitally blind - science maintains near-death experiences (ndes) are not extraordinary experiences.
 Instead, it insists they are merely explainable physiological, psychological, and pharmacological based phenomena.
 Skeptics most often attribute them to: hallucinations, awareness during anesthesia, false memories, sleep paralysis, or confabulations (the production of fabricated, distorted, or misinterpreted memories about oneself or the world, without the conscious intention to deceive).

 Most individuals believe (and I was one of them) that the congenitally blind can, at the very least, “see” the color black.
 After all, don’t most of us claim we see ‘black’ when we squeeze our eyes tightly shut?
 Or perhaps believe the blind may ‘see’ in dreams?
 The fact is, they don’t.

 As one blind individual explains to the sighted, “Close one eye and look straight ahead.
 What you see out of your closed eye isn’t black, it’s nothing.
 You don’t see anything at all.”
 I tried this.
 And it’s absolutely true.

 Vicki Noratuck, a congenitally blind near-death experiencer was asked if she had ever experienced visual perception while dreaming.
 She responded, “Nothing.
 No color, no sight of any sort, no shadows, no light, no nothing.”